298: No Such Thing As An Emotional Support Amoeba

 And you can say that glacier has shrunk by that much because the gravity has altered around it.

-So basically, this weird thing happens where as glaciers melt, which is happening a bit more due to to supposed climate change,
+So, basically, this weird thing happens where as glaciers melt, which is happening a bit more due to supposed climate change,

 you've got to play to your audience.

-But basically Scotland, which is much colder, used to have a huge weight of glacial ice, which has been melting over the tens of thousands of years.
+But basically, Scotland, which is much colder, used to have a huge weight of glacial ice, which has been melting over tens of thousands of years.

 Oh, well.

-And at some point, I think we should just jump off the seesaw and give Scotland a broken coxyth.
+And at some point, I think we should just jump off the seesaw and give Scotland a broken cocksyx in the phone.

 On these kind of measuring devices that are really, really sensitive, there are seismograph stations at Yellowstone that can measure the flushing of toilets at the Old Faithful Inn.

-They're trying to get the geezers and they see something on the scale, and it's actually someone flushing the toilet.
+That's amazing.
+Isn't it?
+They're trying to get the geezers and they see something on the scale and it's actually someone flushing the toilet.

-And I knew that the scientist was watching that and judging.
+Yeah.
+And I knew that a scientist was watching that and judging.

 They're not watching.

-I bet they radio through to their scientist mate outside the Old Faithful to point at the guy leaving the loo and be like, we know what you've done.
+I've misunderstood.
+I bet they radio through to their scientist mate outside the old faithful to point at the guy leaving the loo and be like, we know what you've done.

 But he didn't bother doing it.